Warm, holistic,

 Provisional Psychologist

-Sara is a Provisional Psychologist completing her final year of her Master of Psychology (Clinical) at the University of Wollongong.
-She has experience working with children, adolescents, and adults both individually and in group therapy.
+Aimee is a provisionally registered psychologist completing her final year of a Master of Psychology (Clinical) at the University of Wollongong.
+She has experience working with both children and adults, providing individual therapy across a range of presentations, as well as facilitating group programs designed to support children and adolescents experiencing anxiety.

 Jennifer Byrne